-CREST Gold allows the most able students to conduct real research.
+CREST Gold allows students to conduct real research.
 They are longer-term projects that require around 70 hours’ work, and are typically completed by 16-to-19-year-olds.
 By working towards a CREST Gold Award, students will develop and deliver largely self-directed projects.

 When your students have completed their project, you need to submit their work for assessment.
-They, or another British Science Association representative, will assess the work against the CREST criteria.
+An assessor will assess the work against the CREST criteria.

 Alternatively, the assessor may offer to award a lower CREST level.
 In this case you can decide to accept the offered award, or work on the project further and resubmit it.

 Awards are awarded at the project level, so either the whole group achieves the award, or none of them achieve it.

 When submitting your students’ work, you should include a report for the whole project, as well as a CREST Gold profile form completed by each student taking an Award.
 You can download a profile form template from CREST FluidReview.